raspberrypilearning/sweet-scroll/en/step_2.md

 + I'm using an offline editor

-Download the Sweet scroll starter files from dojo.soy link and open them in your editor.
+Download the Sweet scroll starter files from the dojo.soy link above and open them in your editor.
 For help writing HTML and CSS offline visit: [https://codeclubprojects.org/en-GB/resources/webdev-working-offline/](https://codeclubprojects.org/en-GB/resources/webdev-working-offline/){:target="_blank"}

 --- /task ---